Everyone is issued with a tax code by HMRC so employers can calculate and deduct the correct amount of tax from salary payments.

 On the face of it, tax codes are simple, but there is sometimes more to them than meets the eye.
 Checking that your tax code is correct each year will ensure that you pay the correct amount of tax and avoid any unexpected tax bills.

-If you think your code is wrong you’ll need to let HMRC know by calling them on 0300 200 3300 or complete their online form.
+If you think your code is wrong you’ll need to let HMRC know by calling them on 0300 200 3300 or use their online Check your Income Tax service.

 Your Tax Code reflects your Personal Allowance